 Supplier Choices

 It starts before a garment ever reaches our workshop.
 We encourage our customers toward suppliers genuinely committed to ethical manufacturing, reduced packaging waste, and responsible employment practices.
-We're selective about who we partner with brands like: EashionBiz, AS Colour, Cloke and Stoney Creek, each committed to responsible garment manufacturing in their own way.
+We're selective about who we partner with choosing brands like: EashionBiz, AS Colour, Cloke and Stoney Creek, each committed to responsible garment manufacturing in their own way.

 Garment Recycling

 We're proud partners of ImpacTex, New Zealand's leading textile recycler, ensuring unwanted garments and uniforms are responsibly diverted from landfill rather than adding to the roughly 180,000 tonnes of textile waste New Zealand sends to landfill every year.
+Using garment waste to be repurposed and made into packaging, acoustic paneling, corporate giftware, indoor/outdoor signage, merchandising displays and much more.

 Waste Recycling

-Sustainable Printing
+Sustainable Decorating

-Our ink range is built around cleaner, safer standards: Epic Rio Printing Inks; cure at lower temperatures, low odour, phthalate free
+Our ink range is built around cleaner, safer standards: Epic Rio Printing Ink that cure at lower temperatures, are low odour and phthalate free.
+We also print with Magna water based inks which are OEKO-TEX certified.
+Our digital DTF inks are also OEKO-TEX certified.

 For individuals and smaller businesses: simply drop unwanted clothing into our onsite collection bin.
 We collate this with other collections and arrange delivery to ImpacTex.